knowledgecode/date-and-time/README.md

 #### NOTE 3.
 More Tokens

-You could also define your own tokens.
+You can also define your own tokens.
 See [EXTEND.md](./EXTEND.md) for details.

----

 ### parse(dateString, arg[, utc])